deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18958/index.md

 ![](figures/figures_26_0.png)

-> 🔼 The figure displays 1-step samples generated by class-conditional Stable Consistency Tuning (SCT) on ImageNet-64, achieving a Fréchet Inception Distance (FID) score of 2.23.
+> 🔼 Figure 13 shows 1-step samples generated from a class-conditional Stable Consistency Tuning (SCT) model trained on the ImageNet-64 dataset, achieving a Fréchet Inception Distance (FID) score of 2.23.
 > <details>
 > <summary>read the caption</summary>
 > Figure 13: 1-step samples from class-conditional SCT trained on ImageNet-64 (FID 2.23).
 Each row corresponds to a different class.